wp-plugins/40nuggets/trunk/readme.txt

 Email us anytime at support@40nuggets.com or connect with us on Twitter [@40nuggets](twitter.com/40nuggets )

 == Changelog ==
+= 0.6.3 =
-= 0.6.2 =
+Fix issue where in some cases one can't associate WP with 40Nuggets account = 0.6.2 =
 Support WordPress 4.0.1
 Enhanced support for existing 40Nuggets customers